testflows/TestFlows-Asserts/README.rst

 Assertions with side-effects
 ****************************

-If assertion has side effects then **this** context manager can be used to address this problem_.
+If assertion has side effects then **values** context manager can be used to address this problem_.

 The example below demonstrates the problem_.